node-pcap/node_pcap/README.md

 * `websocket_upgrade`: function(session, http)
 * `websocket_message`: function(session, dir, message)

-See `examples/http_trace` for an example of how to use these events to decode WebSocket.
+See `http_trace` for an example of how to use these events to decode WebSocket.

 ## Some Common Problems